 There are now plenty of books, papers and newspaper articles dealing with Blockchain.
 One of them, by Don Tapscott and his son, caught my attention.
-This book is a sound attempt to make a case for Blockchain as a disruptive technology that will impact most aspects of our lives – and not just financial services as first data-original-text=”was originally expected” data-tag-id=”cbca627b-1ac0-4617-beb1-6a46a2f91d13″ data-x-title=”Passive verbs make your writing less direct.
-Try to use an active verb instead.”>predicted.
-The book is also a call to political and economic leaders to join the “World Wide Ledger” revolution.
+This book is a sound attempt to make a case for Blockchain as a disruptive technology that will impact most aspects of our lives – and not just financial services as first predicted.
+The data-index=”50″ data-category=”thesaurusword_N” data-sub-category=”book” data-urls=”” data-help=”” data-original-text=”book” data-tag-id=”9ea19021-b5ef-49d2-a64d-146d4ff02cba” data-x-title=”Alternatives: work, text, program, novel, title, chapter, list, volume, division, essay”>book is also a call to political and economic leaders to join the “World Wide Ledger” revolution.
 In their view, Blockchain will be as disruptive as the Internet was 25 years ago, if not more.
 However, the authors are smart enough to discuss the risks and potential pitfalls of the technology.
 We get a final chapter that furnishes a “roster” of those who should lead the revolution.
 The authors deal with social agency, an issue lacking in most technology books.

-In their view, Blockchain is the Internet’s “trust protocol“.
+In their view, Blockchain is the Internet’s “trust protocol.”
 What does this mean?
-Satoshi Nakamoto, the still-anonymous creator to Bitcoin and Blockchain, established a set of rules, embedded in software, that safeguards the integrity of data exchanged over the networks without the need of an internal or external trusted third party.
-Instead, trust is distributed among the users of the software that runs Blockchain – licensed as open source software and therefore available in principle to anyone who cares to download it.
+Satoshi Nakamoto, the still-anonymous creator of Bitcoin and Blockchain, established a set of rules embedded in software that safeguards the integrity of data exchanged over the networks without an internal or external need trusted third party.
+Instead, trust is distributed among the software users that runs Blockchain – licensed as open-source software and therefore available in principle to anyone who cares to download it.

 What is Blockchain?
 The blockchain is a distributed database o ledger that records network transactions in blocks.
 Each block of transactions is interlinked and interdependent as, say, the last transaction block recorded on the ledger must have a link to the previous, which is linked to the one before, and so on and so forth.
 In this way, it is feasible to track any specific transaction to its very origin.
 Attempting to change or hack any block is practically impossible.
 In this way, “…The blockchain is a distributed ledger representing the network consensus on every transaction that has ever occurred.” (pg.
 7)